Empowering student leaders to make a real difference in their schools and community.

 Do names of students need to be known at time of registration?

-No. You can register numbers of students once registration opens, specific names and student details are due on Friday 9th November 2018.
+No. You can simply register the numbers of students who will attend; specific names and student details are due on Monday 13th November, 2023.

 Is there a maximum or minimum number of students I can register?